 Beginning the healing process is essential for individuals struggling with an eating disorder and depression.
 The only way to truly restore the individual’s mind, body, and spirit back to its healthy state is to seek a treatment recovery plan that emphasizes whole person care.

-Eating Disorder Recovery Specialists are highly trained professionals who are equipped to help individuals establish self-soothing techniques, meal plans, and personalized coping mechanisms learned through methods such as Cognitive Behavioral Therapy (CBT) or Dialectical Behavior Therapy (DBT) to best treat any co-occurring disorder.
+Our specialists support clients through methods such as Cognitive Behavioral Therapy (CBT) or Dialectical Behavior Therapy (DBT) which are best-practices to treat any co-occurring disorder.
 Specialists empathize with each patient and create a personalized recovery plan that fits the needs of every individual.
-With an emphasis on cultivating self-compassion and feeding the mind, body, and spirit with healthful nutrients, individuals will build the resiliency needed to fully recover from their co-occurring disorder.

 Greta Gleissner is the Founder of Eating Disorder Recovery Specialists, a nationwide network of eating disorder treatment specialists that provide meal coaching and recovery skills such as CBT, DBT, ACT, MI, etc. EDRS works alongside treatment programs, teams and families to provide transitional aftercare support for post-residential treatment clients.
+Reach out if you or your loved one needs help today.